gevamu/gevamu.github.io/content/4.examples/send-payment.md

 }
 ```

-## Transactions lifecycle
+## Transaction lifecycle

+When creating a payment transaction, use one of the formats listed in [`PaymentInstructionFormat`](https://gevamu.github.io/corda-payments-sdk/payments-workflows/com.gevamu.corda.flows/-payment-instruction-format/index.html) enum.

-Once payment instruction is received, the Gevamu Payment Solution validates the payment by checking node identity and the Participant ID, and authorizes it.
+Once a payment instruction is received, the Gevamu Payment Solution validates the payment by checking the Participant node's identity and the Participant ID, and authorizes it.

-If the validation passes, the Payment Gateway sets the payment status to ‘Sent to Gateway’.
-Status change is communicated back to the Participant's node.
+If the validation passes, the Payment Gateway sets the payment status to ‘Sent to Gateway’ and communicates the status change back to the Participant's node.

 If a payment initiation request contains multiple payment instructions, multiple payment states will be created and independently updated.

-Transaction can be accepted or rejected by the Payment Service Provider.
+On the side of the Payment Services Provider, the transaction can be accepted or rejected.
-If payment cannot be immediately completed, "Pending" status is returned.
+If payment cannot be immediately completed, the "Pending" status is returned.
-The payment state will be updated with the final status when the Gevamu gateway receives new status from the PSP.
+Once the Gevamu Payment Gateway receives a new status from the PSP, the payment state will be updated with the final status.

-Payment should be described in one of formats listed in [`PaymentInstructionFormat`](https://gevamu.github.io/corda-payments-sdk/payments-workflows/com.gevamu.corda.flows/-payment-instruction-format/index.html) enum.

 You can find sequence diagrams of payment processing and payment state transition below: